 Use Cases of Rules Engines

-Laws, regulations, business goals, and performance requirements can all be expressed by rules.
+Laws, regulations, business goals, best practices, and performance requirements can all be expressed by rules.

 - An insurer determines whether a candidate meets eligibility requirements.